-Concluding Remarks
+8: Concluding Remarks

-This Strategy marks a new milestone in our journey as Northern Ireland's Transmission System Operator.
+This draft Strategy marks a new milestone in our journey as Northern Ireland's Transmission System Operator.

 It has been co-developed following an extensive programme of engagement because we recognise the importance of collaboration and partnership in delivering on our core purpose and supporting Northern Ireland's wider collective renewable energy ambitions.
-We are thankful to everyone who has engaged with us throughout this process Forward Work and Business Plans and and in particular those who provided responses to our consultation.

-This Strategy reaffirms our mission to be a strong and effective Transmission System Operator, working for everyone in Northern Ireland.
-It sets out a clear purpose, ambitions to deliver on our four key areas of responsibility, and a series of goals and delivery themes to drive everything we
+This draft Strategy reaffirms our mission to be a strong and effective Transmission System Operator, working for everyone in Northern Ireland.
+It sets out a clear purpose, ambitions to deliver on our four key areas of responsibility, and a series of goals and delivery themes to drive everything we do.

-It provides a framework for how we will deliver against the extensive programme of work which will be set out in our multi-year Price Control Business Plan.
+It provides a framework for how we will deliver against the extensive programme of work which will be set out in our multi-year Price Control Business Plan (2026-31).

 We understand that we can't deliver this Strategy or our Business Plan on our own.
 Only by fostering further, deeper engagement, collaboration and partnership across the whole system can we deliver on our commitments.
-To deliver we will also need to build on our existing capability and employ new skills and talents and continue to invest in our systems.

-By working together, we can collectively realise the huge societal, environmental and economic potential of Northern Ireland's energy transition and deliver a cleaner, affordable, more secure energy future for everyone.
+By working together, we can collectively realise the huge societal, environmental and economic potential of Northern Ireland's energy transition and delivery a cleaner, affordable, more secure energy future for everyone.